jenting/longhorn/enhancements/20210525-async-pull-backups.md

    We'll create a new Custom Resource Definition (CRD) called `backupvolumes.longhorn.io` to save pulled backup volumes metadata and its historical volume backups metadata as the Custom Resource (CR).
 For each backup volume, we'll create a new CR.
    - `metadata.name`: the backup volume name.
    - `spec.backupStoreURL`: the backup store URL.
-   - `spec.pollInterval`: the backup store pull interval.
+   - `spec.pollInterval`: the backup store poll interval.
    - `status.size`: the backup volume size.
    - `status.labels`: the backup volume labels.
    - `status.createTimestamp`: the backup volume creation timestamp.